-An example of the first Betamax VCR sits in the National Television Collection.
+An example of the first Betamax VCR sits in our collection stores.
 It’s a large wooden console with both a 19″ Sony Trinitron TV and a Betamax VCR.
 In 1975, the idea of video recording at home was unheard of to most people.
 Adverts for the first Betamax video recorder promised ‘an end to the war of the channels’ and ‘the beginning of peace in the family’.

 The home videotape revolution was a major development in television’s history.
 The first video cassette recorder (VCR) to become available was not Betamax; it was the Sony U-matic (3/4″ tape) system, released in September 1971.